Skip to content

 • Non-attributable failures: missing traces make regressions un-debuggable.

-Use the attribution checklist above to bucket each failure (spec/prompt vs tool/runtime vs code vs eval/CI) before you change the system.
-Otherwise the “fix” is likely to target the wrong layer.
+Use the attribution checklist above to bucket each failure before you change the system.
+If you skip bucketing, you will often “fix” the wrong layer.

 Synthesis: treat machine reasoning as an execution substrate, and treat the harness as the primary lever for reliability.
 Track the loop metrics above to separate harness effects from model effects and to make failures actionable.